department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/introduction.md

 * Who live in rural areas with a weaker internet connection
 * Without a degree or professional certificate

-If you continue to **strategically and iteratively sample different combinations of underserved cohorts across different studies over time**, you may reach a total equitable sample like this:
+If you continue to **strategically and iteratively sample different combinations of underserved cohorts across different studies over time**, you may reach a more equitable sample across the board like this:
 * Mostly (if not all) Veterans with an identified cognitive disability (*anyone* can acquire a cognitive disability)
 * More than 50% age 55 or older
 * More than 50% Veterans of color (specifically Black, Hispanic/Latina/Latinx, and Native)